Huriphoonado/Software-Engineering-Foundations/Presentation-4/README.md

 * All threads are within one process and thus share the same memory space and can acess all of the same objects.
 * Threads are lightweight meaning they can be spawned quickly.
 * Threads should not be abruptly interrupted or killed.
 (Doing so can cause memory leak or deadlock.)
+* Threads can only be run on one core.

 A Hello World application for the Python threading module may look something like this: